CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/for-mod-creators-theory/3d-modelling/mesh-sculpting-techniques/README.md

 {% hint style="info" %}
 The downside of the sculpt mode is that it can edit **only the selected mesh**. \
 For a workaround, see [here](./#affecting-several-meshes).
+(EDIT: There is a new blender plugin [here](https://github.com/gampboi93/ez_join_and_unjoin_mesh_cyberpunk_2077/tree/main) or [here on nexusmods](https://www.nexusmods.com/cyberpunk2077/mods/22449) That allows you to join separated meshes and separate them again with the click of a button, and keep all of the data (including materials, modifiers and original mesh names)
 {% endhint %}

 The Sculpt Mode is pretty much What You See Is What You Get.&#x20;